Cameras from a time when photos were taken with care and craftsmanship

 I update this site quite regularly, usually when I've obtained a new bit of equipment, or found a fresh snippet of information.

 I got interested in photography in my early teens.
 My equipment was basic, because my only income was a £1-a-week newspaper delivery round.
 I lusted after the shiny things covered in dials and buttons.
 Many years later, some of those cameras have become very affordable, and I have a little spare cash these days.
 I started collecting in May 2013.
 I enjoy the whole start to finish process: predating eBay, researching the details of different models, cleaning and repairing them (to the best of my ability), maintaining this website, and (albeit infrequently) shooting film.

-MY CAMERA COLLECTION IS A HOBBY: I NEVER SPEND BIG MONEY ON IT.
-There's a full list of what I've paid for my cameras at the foot of the
+MY FILM CAMERA COLLECTION IS A HOBBY: I NEVER SPEND BIG MONEY ON IT.

 I'm using ROR (Residual Oil Remover) Pro Lens Cleaning Fluid to clean lenses and glass; obtained from Jack the Hat Photographic.

 Replacing light seals isn't difficult, but it is fiddly.
 Guidance can be found at Jon Goodman's Seal Replacement Instructions.
 Not every make and model is covered, but the procedure is pretty much the same for most cameras.

 It pays to use the correct materials: vibration deadening open-cell foam sponge for mirror dampers, more dense light blocking closed-cell neoprene-type

 rubber for door chanels, and felt for door hinges.
 The pre-cut kits available from various sources generally consist of wholly open-cell foam parts, and are best avoided.
 UK eBay seller pilgrim18 stocks good uncut materials.
 They are inexpensive and each sheet is sufficient for many cameras.